© 2016 Elizabeth P. Glixman

 She cleaned up her face, expertly, I might add.
 A dozen tissues later, she took one last look at her phone, gathered her dress, stood, and flashed her white, toothy smile.
 Then she zipped me up.

 I never was one of those sweet little girls who dream of their wedding day.
 I was too much of a wild girl.
-But I've finally come to realize that it's time to refocus and figure out why no one has ever loved me like that.
+But I've finally come to realize it's time to refocus and figure out why no one has ever loved me like that.

 Bravely, the two of us glided toward the elevator, Geneva in front, me trailing close behind her, following that big satin wedding bow.